-- The TOE is a serial access Smartcard IC designed for secure mobile applications, based on the most recent generation of ARM® processors for embedded secure systems.
-Its SecurCore® SC300TM 32-bit RISC core is built on the CortexTM M3 core with additional security features to help to protect against advanced forms of attacks. - The TOE offers a high-density User Flash memory, an internally generated clock, an MPU, an internal true random number generator (TRNG) and accelerators dedicated to cryptographic algorithms. - Operations can be synchronized with an external clock or with an internally generated clock issued by the Clock Generator module.
-The internal speed of the device is fully software programmable.
-High performance can be reached by using high speed internal clock frequency (up to 22.5 MHz).
-The CPU interfaces with the on-chip RAM, ROM and EEPROM memories via a 32-bit internal bus. - This device includes the ARM® SecurCore® SC300[TM] memory protection unit (MPU), which enables the user to define its own region organization with specific protection and access permissions.
-The MPU can be used to enforce various protection models, ranging from a basic code dump prevention model up to a full application confinement model. - The E-DES (Enhanced DES) module supports efficiently the Data Encryption Standard (DES [2]) with built-in coutermeasures against side channel attacks.
-Additionally, an extra feature allows fast implementation of CBC and CBC-MAC modes [10] [9]. - The NESCRYPT (NExt Step CRYPTo-processor) is the latest generation of ST cryptographic accelerator providing native modular arithmetic for both GF(p) and GF(2n) with a very high level of performance.
-NESCRYPT also includes dedicated instructions to accelerate SHA-1 and SHA-2 family hash functions.
-NESCRYPT allows efficient and secure implementation of almost all known public key cryptosystems with a high level of performance ([4], [8], [12], [18], [19], [20], [21]). - As randomness is a key stone in many applications, the Sx33Fxxx features a highly reliable True Random Number Generator (TRNG), compliant with P2 Class of AIS-31 [1] and directly accessible through dedicated registers. - The TOE offers 2 or 3 communication channels to the external world: a serial communication interface fully compatible with the ISO/IEC 7816-3 standard, an optional single-wire protocol (SWP) interface for communication with a near-field communication (NFC) router in SIM/NFC applications, and an alternative and exclusive SPI Slave interface for communication in non-SIM applications.
-See the list of products including or not the SWP in Table 2: Master product and derivatives specific characteristics.
+- 21 The TOE is a serial access Smartcard IC designed for secure mobile applications, based on the most recent generation of ARM® processors for embedded secure systems.
+Its SecurCore® SC300[TM] 32-bit RISC core is built on the Cortex[TM] M3 core with additional security features to help to protect against advanced forms of attacks. - 22 The TOE offers a high-speed User Flash memory, an internally generated clock, an MPU, an internal true random number generator (TRNG) and hardware accelerators for advanced cryptographic functions. - The TOE features hardware accelerators for advanced cryptographic functions, with built-in countermeasures against side channel attacks.
+If AES is active, the AES (Advanced Encryption Standard) accelerator provides a high-performance implementation of AES-128, AES-192 and AES-256 algorithms.
+If EDES+ is active, the 3-key triple DES accelerator (EDES+) supports efficiently the Data Encryption Standard (DES [2]), enabling Cipher Block Chaining (CBC) mode, fast DES and triple DES computation.
+If Nescrypt is active, the NESCRYPT crypto-processor allows fast and secure implementation of the most popular public key cryptosystems with a high level of performance ([4], [9], [15], [16], [17], [18]).

+As randomness is a key stone in many applications, the ST33H768 Platform features a highly reliable True Random Number Generator (TRNG), compliant with PTG.2 Class of AIS20/AIS31 [1] and directly accessible thru dedicated registers.

+This device includes the ARM® SecurCore® SC300[TM] memory protection unit (MPU), which enables the user to define its own region organization with specific protection and access permissions.
+The MPU can be used to enforce various protection models, ranging from a basic code dump prevention model up to a full application confinement model.

+24 The TOE offers 3 communication channels to the external world: a serial communication interface fully compatible with the ISO/IEC 7816-3 standard, a single-wire protocol (SWP) interface for communication with a near-field communication (NFC) router in SIM/NFC applications, and an alternative and exclusive SPI Slave interface for communication in non-SIM applications.